-For morphological identification, each sample was hydrated and analysed under a stereo microscope (for general morphology) and with a light microscope for microscopic characters.
-In particular, the gametophyte (stem, leaf, rhizoids and cells) and, when present, the sporophyte, were analysed following the identification keys reported in Cortini-Pedrotti (2001, 2005), and in Guerra et al. (2021) and Ignatova et al. (2009) for the genus Schistidium.
+For morphological identification, each sample was hydrated and analyzed under a stereo microscope (for general morphology) and with a light microscope for microscopic characters.
+In particular, the gametophyte (stem, leaf, rhizoids, and cells) and, when present, the sporophyte, were analyzed following the identification keys reported in Cortini Pedrotti (2001, 2005), and in Guerra et al. (2021) and Ignatova et al. (2009) for the genus Schistidium.
 Nomenclature refers to Hodgetts et al. (2020).
 For Bryum sp.
 2 (UO), Dicranella sp. and Schistidium sp.
 (LAZ) it was not possible to identify samples at the species level because of the lack of material including diagnostic parts of the plant, such as the sporophyte.

-Information on ecology and the altitudinal distribution in Italy were taken from Cortini-Pedrotti (2001, 2005), while information on species presence in the Trentino-Alto Adige region from Aleffi et al. (2023).
-IUCN red list categories were taken from Puglisi et al. (2024) for Italy and Hodgetts et al. (2019) for Europe and refer to both geographical Europe ("EU" in Tab.
+Information on ecology and the altitudinal distribution in Italy was taken from Cortini Pedrotti (2001, 2005), while information on species presence in the Trentino-Alto Adige region was from Aleffi et al. (2023).
+The International Union for Conservation of Nature (IUCN) red list categories were taken from Puglisi et al. (2024) for Italy and Hodgetts et al. (2019) for Europe and refer to both geographical Europe ("EU" in Tab.
 1) and the area of the 28 Member States of the European Union ("EU 28" in Tab.
 1).